Ahmedouu/Helia-API2/README.md

 ```
 To read from a server on a windows machine just change the path to match windows and maybe disable your firewall I am not sure.

-P.S: Start the server from the machine you want to read from.
+P.S: Start the server on the machine you want to read from.

 # Notes